clabasky/ERC-247/README.md

 https://erc-247.com

-This project is an implementation of the ERC 247 contract.
+This project is an implementation of the ERC-247 contract.
 The code has not been audited and should not be used in production.

 ```shell